usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/create-custom-os.rst

 To edit your OS profile:

-	1. Under the ``Administration`` tab, click ``OS Profiles``.
+	1. Under the ``Administration`` tab, go to ``Distributions``.
 	2. Click on the operating system you want to administer.
-This will provide the current list of profiles this operating system has.
+Under the ``OS Profiles`` tab you will see a list of the current profiles this operating system has.
-	3. Click on the profile you want to edit.
+	3. Click on the OS profile you want to edit.

 		.. image:: /images/edit-os-profile.png

 		On this view, for Windows, you can see the distribution your OS profile is based on, its size, the date you created the OS profile in UForge (next to the OS profile name) as well as the last time it was edited.

-	4. You can edit the name and description from the Overview page.
-	5. To modify the packages included in your profile, click OS Packages.
+	4. Select the package(s) you want to add to your OS profile.
+You can search for the package you want to add.
 The packages that you can add are listed in the top list.
 The bottom list is the list of packages that are currently part of the profile.
-Select the package(s) you want to add or remove to your OS profile and click ``save``.
-You can search for the package you want to add.
-	6. Click ``Save``.